Kostia06/ILN/README.md

   it will be added in the future

   # RUNNING PROGRAM
-  The only folder you need is KOS, inside KOS folder directory, in a shell or terminal you will write  **lua main.lua** which will run the program
+  The only folder you need is ILN, inside ILN folder directory, in a shell or terminal you will write  **lua main.lua** which will run the program

   After that, it will ask for file directory, which should be an txt file